kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 If Insight doesn't guess the ID field or list field right, you can tell it with attributes.

+Here, we use Beer.ID as the parent key, an anonymous column for the Glass key, and put the glasses into Glasses:

 	class Beer
 	{
 		[RecordId] public int ID;
 		[ChildRecords] public IList<Glass> Glasses;
+	}

+Here, we auto-detect Beer.ID as the parent key, use Glass.BeerID the Glass key, and put the glasses into Glasses:

+	class Beer
+	{
+		public int ID;
+		public IList<Glass> Glasses;
+	}

+	class Glass
+	{
+		[ParentRecordId]
+		public int BeerID;
+		public IList<Glass> Glasses;
 	}

 Or you can tell it with hints on the query: